mrnbanzon/web_page_prac/README.md

-This is a practice project from learn.shayhowe.com to learn about html and css.
-This is just for personal practice only.
+This is a practice project from [Learn to Code: HTML and CSS](learn.shayhowe.com) This is just for personal practice only, to educate myself with basic web development.